m-rgba/hasura-django-starter/README.md

 - logic.py
     - Contains any extended logic (this is where you can write custom functions).
     - This is used below for our email eventing examples, and a custom action example where Hasura -> <- from Django.
+- urls.py
-- urls.py > routing for API endpoints
+    - Routing for API endpoints

 ## Changing Secrets
 **You should update your secrets and passwords**, everything in this demo is for demonstration purposes.